thunkable/docs-thunkable-com/block-it/logic.md

 \(a\) ![](/assets/logic-blocks-1.png) \(b\) ![](/assets/logic-blocks-2.png)

-\(a\) `Represents the constant value true.
+\(a\) **True** `Represents the constant value true.
 Use it for setting boolean property values of components, or as the value of a variable that represents a condition`

-\(b\) `Represents the constant value false.
+\(b\) **False** `Represents the constant value false.
 Use it for setting boolean property values of components, or as the value of a variable that represents a condition.`

 ---